Canon 1Ds vs Pentax KP

 It is notable that the KP offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1Ds does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1Ds (unlike the KP) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The KP is a recent model that features in the current product line-up of Pentax.
-In contrast, the 1Ds has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1Ds was succeeded by the Canon 1Ds Mark II.
+Both the 1Ds and the KP have been discontinued, but can regularly be found used on ebay.
+The 1Ds was replaced by the Canon 1Ds Mark II, while the KP does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what is the bottom line?
 Is the Canon 1Ds better than the Pentax KP or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.